ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/virtual_ecosystem_in_use.md

 ### Initial state and input data

-The `initial_state.nc` file contains all of the data required to start up the model.
+The `initial_state.nc` file contains all of the data required to run the model.
 For some variables - such as elevation and soil pH - this just provides the initial or constant values across the grid cells to be calculated.
+Other variables - such as precipitation and temperature - provide a time series of data at a reference height above the canopy that are used to that drive (or force) the behaviour of the model through time.

 ```{code-cell}
 extent = [